smaret/thindisk/README.md

 ----------

 - `mstar`:  mass of the central object in solar masses
-- `incl`: disk inclination in degrees (90 for edge-on, 0 for face-on)
+- `incl`: disk inclination in degrees (90 for edge-on, 0 for face-on).
+Default: 45.
-- `pa`: position angle of projected disk rotation axis (0 for a North-South, 90 for East-West)
+- `pa`: position angle of projected disk rotation axis, in degrees (0 for a North-South, 90 for East-West).
+Default: 0.
-- `rc`: centrifugal radius, in AU
+- `rc`: centrifugal radius, in AU.
+Default: 1e4
-- `size`: disk size, in AU (set to 0 for an infinite disk)
+- `size`: disk size, in AU.
+Default: infinite disk.
 - `dist`: disk distance, in pc
-- `npix`: number of pixels in RA and Dec offset
+- `npix`: number of pixels in RA and Dec offset.
+Default: 512.
-- `pixsize`: size of a pixel, in arcsecs
+- `pixsize`: size of a pixel, in arcsecs, Default: 0.1.
-- `nchan`: number of velocity channels
+- `nchan`: number of velocity channels: Default: 128.
-- `chanwidth`: channel width, in km/s
+- `chanwidth`: channel width, in km/s.
+Default: 0.1.
 - `frequency`: line frequency, in MHz
 - `intensity`: line intensity of the disk surface.
 For a Gaussian distribution, set to `gaussian,int0,fwhm` where `int0` is the peak